Elmira, Michigan

 Elmira (/ɛlˈmaɪrə/ el-MY-rə) is an unincorporated community in the U.S. state of Michigan.
 Located along M-32, the community is on the county line between Warner Township in Antrim County to the west and Elmira Township in Otsego County to the east.

-As an unincorporated community, Elmira has no legally defined boundaries or population statistics of its own but does have its own postal service with the ZIP Code 49730.
+As an unincorporated community, Elmira has no legally defined boundaries or population statistics of its own but does have its own post office with the 49730 ZIP Code.